liquidctl/liquidctl/README.md

 echo '<bus>-<port>:1.0' | sudo tee /sys/bus/usb/drivers/usbhid/bind
 ```

-A more permanent solution is to politely ask the authors of the program responsible leaving the kernel driver detached to use `libusb_attach_kernel_driver` or `libusb_set_auto_detach_kernel_driver`.
+A more permanent solution is to politely ask the authors of the program that is responsible for leaving the kernel driver detached to use `libusb_attach_kernel_driver` or `libusb_set_auto_detach_kernel_driver`.

 ### Access denied or open failed (Linux)

 These errors are usually caused by a lack of permission to access the device.
 On Linux distros that normally requires root privileges.

-You can execute liquidctl as root or using `sudo`.
-Alternatively, you can install the udev rules provided in [`extra/71-liquidctl.rules`](extra/71-liquidctl.rules) to allow unprivileged access to the devices supported by liquidctl.
+Alternatively to running liquidctl as root (or with `sudo`), you can install the udev rules provided in [`extra/71-liquidctl.rules`](extra/71-liquidctl.rules) to allow unprivileged access to the devices supported by liquidctl.

 ### Other problems

-If your problem is not listed here, try searching the [Issues](https://github.com/jonasmalacofilho/liquidctl/issues).
-You can also always open a new issue.
+If your problem is not listed here, try searching the [issues](https://github.com/jonasmalacofilho/liquidctl/issues).
+If no issue matches your problem, if you still need help, or if you have found a bug, please open one.

-When opening or commenting on an issue, please describe the problem in as much detail as possible.
+When commenting on an issue, please describe the problem in as much detail as possible.
 List your operating system and the specific devices you own.

 Also include the arguments and output of all relevant/failing liquidctl commands, using the `--debug` option to enable additional debug information.

 ## Additional documentation

 Be sure to browse [`docs/`](docs/) for additional documentation.
-You are also encouraged to contribute to the documentation, including by adding new files covering specific use cases or solutions.
+You are also encouraged to contribute to the documentation, including adding new files that cover specific use cases or solutions.

 ## License